GuillermoWu/FinalProyect/README.md

 The three main functions inside **app.py** to handle authentification are **register**, **login** and **protected**.

 Inside **register** it requests basic user info from the frontend with the **request.json.get()** function, and makes some checks on the info.
-After, it hashed the password for security issues and stores the info along with the hashed password in the database using **db.session.add()** and **db.session.commit()**.
+After, it hashes the password for security issues and stores the info along with the hashed password in the database using **db.session.add()** and **db.session.commit()**.

 Due to potential issues or bugs, everytime i add or delete something from the database, i use **try** function along with **except**, and send the error messages to the frontend.
-This way we avoid errors when handling data and it made debugging more easy.
+This way we avoid errors when handling data and it made debugging more comfortable.

-Inside **login** it checks that the user existed and that the password matched the unhashed password.
-It also stores user info the the json web token and sends it to the frontend.
+Inside **login** it checks that the user exists and that the password matches the unhashed password.
+It also stores user info into the json web token and sends it to the frontend.

-Finally, **protected** checks if the user is currently logged in and if so, it send user info to the frontend, however if the session expired, it sends and error message.
+Finally, **protected** checks if the user is currently logged in and if so, it sends user info to the frontend, however if the session expired, it sends and error message.

 #### CRUD